hackingmaterials/rocketsled/docs/_sources/quickstart.rst.txt

         lpad.add_wf(wf1)
         # rapidfire(lpad, nlaunches=5, sleep_time=0)

-What rocketsled is doing here is fairly straightfoward. :code:`wf_creator` returns an optimization loop Workflow containing your objective function Firework and the optimization Firework.
+:code:`wf_creator` returns an optimization loop Workflow containing your objective function Firework and the optimization Firework.
 Then it adds it to the launchpad and launches it!

 Your workflow on the launchpad looks like this: